 12 January 1917: Hai Town: In camp, collecting grain etc.

 13 January 1917: Hai Town: In camp, 80 rifles and a large quantity of ammunition was found and destroyed.
 Fine.

 14 January 1917: Dujailah Depression: Left Hai Town 6.30 am.
 Inhabitants turned out and fired on the rear guard, 1 squadron 22nd Cavalry and caused delay.
 One of our aeroplanes made a forced landing near Zenabiah and had to be burnt.
 Marched 32 miles via Atab and camped at Dujailah arriving there 10.15 pm.

-15 January 1917: Arab Village: Left Dujailah 9 am arrived Arab VVillage12 noon.
-Lieut. and Quartermaster Best and 2/Lieut Woodhouse joined from India.
+15 January 1917: Arab Village: Left Dujailah 9 am arrived Arab Village12 noon.
+Lieutenant and Quartermaster Best and Second Lieutenant Woodhouse joined from India.
 Fine.

 16 January 1917: Arab Village: In camp.
 Fine some rain at night.